KyleMayes/vulkanalia/tutorial/book/src/drawing/command_buffers.md

 }
 ```

-Command buffers are allocated with the [`vk::DeviceV1_0::allocate_command_buffers`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/trait.DeviceV1_0.html#method.allocate_command_buffers) function, which takes a `vk::CommandBufferAllocateInfo` struct as parameter that specifies the command pool and number of buffers to allocate:
+Command buffers are allocated with the `allocate_command_buffers` function, which takes a `vk::CommandBufferAllocateInfo` struct as parameter that specifies the command pool and number of buffers to allocate:

 ```rust,noplaypen
 let allocate_info = vk::CommandBufferAllocateInfo::builder()